CMT San Jose: CMT today

-Following Healy’s departure in 1982, the organization was largely run by volunteer parents until 1996, when the organization hired its first full time Artistic Director: Kevin Hauge.
+Following Healy’s departure in 1982, the organization was largely run by volunteer parents until 1996, when the organization hired its first full-time artistic director, Kevin Hauge.

-Hauge had started working with CMT in 1982, directing several summer shows starting with Bye Bye Birdie.
+Hauge had started working with CMT in 1982, directing several summer shows, starting with Bye Bye Birdie.
 After a few years he left for other opportunities, then returned to San Jose in 1996.

-While working with CMT he received the Lin Wright Special Recognition Award by the American Alliance for Theatre and Education.
-He was also the guest speaker at the International Association of Theater Educators Conference in Washington D.C. and at the Education and Technology conference in New York City.
-In 2016 Hauge received an honorable mention by the Tony Awards for Excellence in Theater Education.
+While working with CMT, he received the Lin Wright Special Recognition Award by the American Alliance for Theatre and Education.
+He was the guest speaker at the International Association of Theater Educators Conference in Washington D.C. and at the Education and Technology conference in New York City.
+In 2016, Hauge received an honorable mention from the Tony Awards for Excellence in Theater Education.

 Because of its widening reach beyond its origins, in 2001 CMT changed its formal name to Children's Musical Theater San Jose, which emphasizes the group's name over its home location.

-In 2004 CMT started its "Marquee" program with one Marquee production per year.
+In 2004 CMT started its "Marquee" program, with one production per year.
 In 2011 they exchanged one of their Mainstage shows for Marquee, bringing Mainstage down to three a year and bumping Marquee up to two.

 To keep children performing and maintain their sense of community during the COVID-19 pandemic in 2020, CMT Mainstage rehearsed and performed In the Heights remotely.
-This performance included 200 performers recorded from their homes with the recording presented at a drive-in theater.
+This included 200 performers recorded from their homes, with the recording presented at a drive-in theater.

 In 1991 CMT began an annual "Cabaret Night" as a fundraiser event.

 To engage the theater community in emerging technologies, in 1998 CMT started the unique "Theater As Digital Activity" program, which lasted until 2003.

 In 2021 the organization moved its headquarters to a new 25,000 sq ft building to be used for rehearsals, classes, prop/costume storage and office space.
 It also set up the side parking lot for its three outdoor summer productions while indoor productions were prohibited.

-In 2022 CMT increased their total annual shows to 11 by adding a second Junior Talents show.
+In 2022, CMT increased their total annual shows to 11 by adding a second Junior Talents show.

 In 2024 it was announced that Kevin Hauge would retire from his position as artistic director at the close of CMT's 57th season in 2025.

-In March 2025 Kikau Alvaro was announced as Hauge's successor.
+In March 2025, Kikau Alvaro was announced as Hauge's successor.

 Management

 In 1993 Michael Mulcahy was brought on as CMT's first executive director.
-In 1996, he hired Kevin R. Hauge to be the company's first full-time Artistic Director.
-CMT leadership after 2001 included Jennifer Sandretto Hull from 2001 – 2006, Michael Miller from 2012 – 2016 and Dana Zell from 2016 until today.
-In August 2025 Kikau Alvaro became the organization's new Artistic Director.
+In 1996, he hired Kevin R. Hauge to be the company's first full-time artistic director.
+CMT leadership after 2001 included Jennifer Sandretto Hull from 2001 to 2006, Michael Miller from 2012 to 2016, and Dana Zell from 2016 to the present.
+In August 2025, Kikau Alvaro became the organization's new artistic director.